-'Dream Girl' Trailer Starring Ayushmann Khurrana Is The Funnest Thing On The Internet Today!
+'Dream Girl' Trailer Starring Ayushmann Khurrana Is The Funniest Thing On The Internet Today!

 Is there anything that Ayushmann Khurrana cannot do on the big screen?
-Well, that's the thought which crossed our mind when we watched the trailer of his upcoming film, 'Dream Girl'.
+Well, that's the thought, which crossed our mind when we watched the trailer of his upcoming film, 'Dream Girl'.

 The man who is currently having a dream run in his career with content-driven films and a National Award to his credit, is back in an entertaining avatar.
 In 'Dream Girl', Ayushmann plays a man who makes a living playing female mythological characters such as Sita and Radha in stage shows, much to the chagrin of his father played by Annu Kapoor.

-Things take a hilarous turn when he bags a job of a female telecaller who has to flirt with the male characters.
+Things take a hilarious turn when he bags a job of a female telecaller who has to flirt with the male characters.
 Further, a comedy-of-error occurs when the callers fall in love with Ayushmann.

 Check out the trailer here.

-Speaking about how he prepped for his role, Ayushmann was recently quoted by Mid-day, "I had to deliver 25 per cent of my dialogues in a woman's voice.
+Speaking about how he prepped for his role, Ayushmann was recently quoted by Mid-Day, "I had to deliver 25 per cent of my dialogues in a woman's voice.
 Since I come from a radio background, it's easier for me to modulate my voice.
 I have spent years behind the mic, mimicking different people.
 Raaj had given me the references of a few men, who prank people by talking like a woman.
 I studied those videos extensively."

 Produced by Ekta Kapoor, 'Dream Girl' also stars Nushrat Bharucha and is slated to release by the end of 2019.